-Bend III: Writing Compare and Contrast Essays

-Goal: As writers of literary essay we compare and contrast themes across text by thinking across texts about similarities and differences among themes, teaching students essayist use what they already know about essay writing, as well as a variety of resources to revise their compare-and-contrast essays.

-Conferring/Small Group Instruction (This list can be used to provide accommodations, modifications, and/or extensions for individual students.)

-- Deepen students' initial observations.
-(Session 13) - Take the bumps in the road in stride.
-(Session 14). - Think about how to write an essay, not just what to write.
-(Session 15)

-- Writers notice the similarities and differences between their subjects, noting their significance, and then categorize their observations into patterns or ideas. - Writers compare and contrast essays by thinking about similarities and differences among themes. - Writers teach students that essayists use what they already know about writing to revise their compare and contrast essays. - Writers teach students that essayists fine-tune their writing by fixing and fixing run-ons and sentence fragments. - Writers find different ways to share and celebrate their completed literary essays.

-Correlations to the Common Core State Standards
+Bend III: Writing Compare and Contrast Essays Goal: As writers of literary essays we compare and contrast themes across text by thinking across texts about similarities and differences among themes, teaching students to use what they already know about essay writing, as well as a variety of resources to revise their compare-and-contrast essays.
+Suggestions for Differentiation Conferring/Small Group Instruction (This list can be used to provide accommodations, modifications, and/or extensions for individual students.)
+Deepen students' initial observations.
+(Session 13) Take the bumps in the road in stride.
+(Session 14).
+Think about how to write an essay, not just what to write.
+(Session 15) Grammar Focus: Relationships among ideas Punctuation to set off words, phrases, and clauses (including nonessential/parenthetical phrases and clauses) Writers notice the similarities and differences between their subjects, noting their significance, and then categorize their observations into patterns or ideas.
+Writers can accurately and respectfully describe ways that characters are similar to and different from each other and others in their identity groups.
+(Social Justice Standard DI.6-8.7) Writers compare and contrast essays by thinking about similarities and differences among themes.
+Writers teach students that essayists use what they already know about writing to revise their compare and contrast essays.
+Writers teach students that essayists fine-tune their writing by fixing and fixing run-ons and sentence fragments.
+Writers find different ways to share and celebrate their completed literary essays.
+Relationships among ideas Writers use commas to set off words, phrases, and clauses Writers use commas to set off words, phrases, and clauses.
+(Patterns of Power, Lesson 7.3, p.
+201) Writers properly punctuate phrases and clauses.
+(Patterns of Power, Lesson 7.6, p.
+214) Suggested Resou rces/Technology Tools Correlations to the Common Core State Standards Writing Workshop in the Secondary Classroom Suggested Mentor Texts: "Each Kindness" by Jaqueline Woodson "The Marble Champ" by Gary Soto "Wilma Unlimited" by Kathleen Krull "Slower than the Rest" by Cynthia Rylant "Raymond's Run" by Toni Cade Bambara "Thank You, Ma'am" by Langston Hughes "Front Desk" by Kelly Yang Session 1